raml-org/raml-spec/raml-0.8.md

 Resource and method declarations are frequently repetitive.
 For example, if an API requires OAuth authentication, the API definition must include the *access_token* query string parameter (which is defined by the *queryParameters* property) in all the API's resource method declarations.

 Moreover, there are many advantages to reusing patterns across multiple resources and methods.
 For example, after defining a collection-type resource's characteristics, that definition can be applied to multiple resources.
-This use of patterns encouraging consistency and reduces complexity for both servers and clients.
+This use of patterns encourages consistency and reduces complexity for both servers and clients.

 A *resource type* is a partial resource definition that, like a resource, can specify a description and methods and their properties.
 Resources that use a resource type inherit its properties, such as its methods.